Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Recitation by Bae Suah, translated by Deborah Smith (Deep Vellum)

-There are some books you read and can’t put down and once you come to the last page, you’re saddened by the fact that the story has ended but you want more.
-Then there are books you read, re-read, and try to read but the more you read, the angrier you get as there’s no plot or point to the story.
+There are some books you read and can’t put down.
+Once you come to the last page, you’re saddened by the fact that the story has ended because you want more.
+Then there are books you read, reread, and try to read but the more you read, the angrier you get as there’s no plot or point to the story.

 Recitation starts off with a woman named Kyung-hee talking to some people she met at a train station.
 We never know who she is talking to or why but she tells them she had the idea of visiting the houses she’s left behind.
 We do learn that the people listening to her were from the same city as Kyung-hee.
 She tells them in her hometown she was a theater actor specializing in recitation.

-The people who first talked to Kyung-hee met her at the train station.
-They offered to accompany her to her hotel or wherever she was staying, but she told them she didn’t have a reservation anywhere, that she was waiting for a man who was going to let her use his living room for a few days.
+The people who first talk to Kyung-hee meet her at the train station.
+They offer to accompany her to her hotel or wherever she was staying, but she tells them she doesn’t have a reservation anywhere, that she is waiting for a man who is going to let her use his living room for a few days.

-The people become intrigued with Kyung-hee’s story and listen to her story about why she started traveling, the people she’s met, the experiences she had which may sound like the beginning of an interesting tale but it becomes one long boring monologue and you discover that Kyung-hee doesn’t really have anything to say, or rather, she speaks a lot but doesn’t say anything that makes any sense.
+The people become intrigued with Kyung-hee’s story.
+They listen to her as she tells why she started traveling, the people she’s met, the experiences she had.
+This may sound like the beginning of an interesting tale but it becomes one long boring monologue.
+You discover that Kyung-hee doesn’t really have anything to say, or rather she speaks a lot but doesn’t say anything that makes any sense.

 Anyone who is not familiar with Bae’s writing may become frustrated as they try to decide who is actually speaking.
 Bae switches from Kyung-hee to other characters, to the unnamed people who first started listening to her, and then to a daughter Kyung-hee doesn’t claim to know.
 Not only is the writing confusing, but I found it pretentious as well.
 In the end, I wonder why I even bothered to read this book at all.
 If you’re a glutton for literary punishment, you could challenge yourself to read this.
 As for me, I was just glad that I was able to finish it. ~Ernie Hoyt